syncfusion-content/wpf-docs/wpf/Calendar/Getting-Started.md

 ## Select multiple dates

+You can select a multiple dates by drag and move the mouse from required start date to end date.
-If you want to select the multiple dates from the `CalendarEdit`, use the [AllowMultiplySelection](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~AllowMultiplySelection.html) property value as `true`.
-You can get the selected dates from the [SelectedDates](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~SelectedDates.html) property.You can restrict the multiple selection by setting  value of `AllowMultiplySelection` property is `false`.
+ You can get the selected dates from the [SelectedDates](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~SelectedDates.html) property.
+You can restrict the multiple date selection by setting [AllowMultiplySelection](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Shared.CalendarEdit~AllowMultiplySelection.html) property as `false`.
+The default value of `AllowMultiplySelection` property is `true`.

 {% tabs %}
 {% highlight XAML %}